 I would encourage you to read this classic article as it explains how and why this has become so confusing.
-What Fraser (2011) article also highlight is yet another aspect of Hgb metabolism is copper dependent, which is heme oxygenase-1 (HO-1) protein that is the rate-limiting enzyme in the breakdown of haemoglobin.
+What the Fraser (2011) article also highlights is yet another aspect of Hgb metabolism is copper dependent, which is heme oxygenase-1 (HO-1) protein that is the rate-limiting enzyme in the breakdown of haemoglobin.

 Ideally, these RBCs that carry the Hgb that carry the oxygen are supposed to live, on average around 120 days and then they get recycled.
 As it turns out, that is when in copper deficiency state, the amount of HO-1 increases thus causing an increase in the rate of Hgb turnover.